guides16 min read

 Pokerscope

-What it is: A free app (iOS, Mac, and Android) with an innovative shorthand converter that transforms abbreviated notes into structured hand replays.
-Exports in PokerStars format.
+What it is: A free-to-start app (iOS, Mac, and Android) with an innovative shorthand converter that transforms abbreviated notes into structured hand replays.
 Also includes a GTO trainer, equity drills, and bankroll tracking.
-(Last verified March 2026.)
+PokerStars-format export and other advanced features require the paid Pokerscope Edge tier ($49.99/year or $6.99/month) — the free tier is for logging and review only.

-At-table speed: Rather than real-time structured input, Pokerscope uses shorthand conversion — you type abbreviated notes like "hero bu kk open 15, sb 3b 50, flop A72r" and the app converts them into complete hand replays.
-The conversion typically happens after the session rather than between hands.
+At-table speed: Instead of structured at-table input, Pokerscope relies on shorthand conversion.
+You enter abbreviated notes such as "hero bu kk open 15, sb 3b 50, flop A72r," and the app converts them into a fuller hand replay.
+In practice, that workflow is usually better suited to post-session reconstruction than between-hand logging.

 Data completeness: The shorthand converter produces structured replays with positions, stacks, and actions.
 Output quality depends on what you include in the shorthand — more detail produces a more complete hand history.